Yes, yes it is. It is flown by white insecurity groups to intentionally make black Americans feel unwelcome.

 “The decision to reestablish slavery isn’t just a stain on Napoleon’s legacy, it’s a crime,” Louis-Georges Tin, campaigner and honorary president of the Representative Council of Black Associations (CRAN), told DW.
 Napoleon’s decision in 1802 to reinstate slavery not only betrayed the ideals of the French Revolution, it also condemned an estimated 300,000 people into a life of bondage for several more years, before France definitively abolished slavery in 1848.

 Even more to the point, America after 1808 decided to build a whole new slavery economy based on the state-sanctioned rape of Black women by any white man available… Black children were forcibly birthed (roots of the anti-abortion movement) so they could be bought and sold in the millions!
-It wasn’t about cotton.
+It wasn’t about cotton, it was systemic racism for profit — human trafficking.

 Thus if you’re showing a Betsy Ross flag without some clear reason and some context to be displaying the militant symbol of a white police state that ruthlessly trafficked humans and murdered the press to silence speech, what are you even doing?

-On its own it begs the important question whether you have a Confederate battle flag in your pocket, or a 14/88 tattoo somewhere.
+On its own it begs the important question whether you actually meant to be flying a Confederate South (treason) flag, or you have a 14/88 tattoo somewhere.
 What’s your context for the 13 stars instead of 50?

 I mean to put it another way, even Nazis and KKK bring context whenever they fly it.
-The Betsy Ross amplifies such messaging for obvious reasons despite being unable to carry a hate tune on its own.
-This flag both leads people to Andrew Jackson, as well as Barack Obama, but on its own it’s an open question.
+The Betsy Ross flag amplifies such messaging for very clear reasons despite being unable to carry a hate tune on its own.
+It both leads people to Andrew Jackson, as well as Barack Obama, but on its own it’s an open question.

 In dissolving the 1776 Commission on his first day in office, President Biden helped end one source of misinformation about our past, a reminder that, as we work to restore democracy, we will need to restore honest inquiry and accurate history as well.